 The summer months are fading out and 2017 is already coming to a close.
 Crazy, right?
-Well, just for fun we thought we would look back at the trends were predicted in 2016 for this year of app intensity, digital growth, and social media expansion to see which ones really came true.
-In addition to this, we want to look a year ahead and predict marketing trends for the pending 2018 months that are highly anticipated to wreak of technological promise.
+Well, just for fun we thought we would look back at the trends predicted in 2016 for this year of app intensity, digital growth, and social media expansion to see which ones really came true.
+In addition to this, we want to look a year ahead and predict marketing trends for the pending 2018 months that are highly anticipated to wreak technological promise.

 We pulled all the way back from 2016 archives, specifically the Digital Marketing Institute’s archived articles, to determine which patterns of marketing fulfilled their promise and the results were quite interesting.
 The first to be mentioned was “in-store marketing,” which sounds like a pretty self-explanatory mention, but we digress.

 In these last months, it was estimated that the relationship between “physical and online sale techniques” was to decrease even further with in-store alerts through business applications and emails notifying customers of sales while within a certain vicinity of the store.
 Businesses were expected to take their “customer service” to the next level in order to compete with the always growing beast of online shopping, namely Amazon.
 Well, as we have been continuously haunted by location services on our phones whether we like it or not, we believe that this trend prediction is spot on.
 We are guilty of downloading the Vons app to find coupons and discounts on products in specific stores, and, of course, traveling to the ones with the best deals.
 Score one for the Digital Marketing Institute.

 Live Video Experience